IMAGE VIA @LULULEMONNYC | INSTAGRAM

 Looking to crush halfs and fulls, log mad miles, and make friends while doing it?
-Check out this completely free long distance club to pump your way through Queens parks, sidewalks, and bridges.
+Check out this free long distance club to pump your way through Queens parks, sidewalks, and bridges.
 If you like to plug your headphones and run solo, this squad probably isn’t for you.
 But if you’re looking for a community of Brooklyn and Queens-livin’ NYC-ers to run, brunch, and drink with, QDR is it.
-Wooed by membership benefits (we know we are)?
-You’ll be happy to know that discounted rates at Running Warehouse, massage therapy studios, and for race day photos are just a few of the money-saving perks.
+Wooed by membership benefits?
+You’ll be happy to know that discounted rates at Running Warehouse and massage therapy studios are just two of the money-saving perks.

 The Crown Heights Running Club was started by a group of self-identified running rookies in 2012.
 Now, the #RunningRoyalty does everything they can to create a fun and inclusive community amongst their runners, even group volunteering!
 Looking for a run club with low-pressure and high-reward?
 CHRC is free and their motto is, “Every runner has something to offer.”

 The New York Harriers have been around since ’88 and don’t plan on slowing down anytime soon.
 They’re a highly competitive group, but they’re also fun, inclusive, and community-oriented.
 Check out their weekly Sunday long run if you’re looking to log some serious miles or their Wednesday speed workouts for some HIIT.
 And definitely join them for team races and happy hours.

 @gothamcityrunners | Instagram